-- Scenario 1 assumes that there are no globally binding CO2 targets, a moderate increase of oil prices. - Scenario 2 assumers that the key industrialized and emerging countries reach an agreement on climate policy, a continuous increase of oil prices and utilities investing in charging infrastructure. - Scenario 3 assumes the enactment of globally binding CO2 targets and a thorough climate change policy.
+- Scenario 2 assumers that the key industrialized and emerging countries reach an agreement on climate policy, a continuous increase of oil prices and utilities investing in charging infrastructure. - Scenario 3 assumes the enactment of globally binding CO2 targets and a thorough climate change policy.
 Oil prices increase to \$200 a barrel and utilities as well as OEMs invest in charging infrastructure.
 Also different other stimulating policies for EVs are in place.

-For each of these scenarios the study of the DG for Internal Policies established a forecast on EV sales by 2020.
-If the moderate scenario, Scenario2, is considered, the European EV car stock is anticipated to reach a volume of 5.320.000 vehicles by 2020 [38].
-This forecast is supported by the sum of all EU country targets for 2020 as described by the IEA [24].
+For each of these scenarios the study of the European Parliament's Committee on Industry, Research and Energy established a forecast on EV sales by 2020.
+If the moderate scenario, Scenario2, is considered, the European EV car stock is anticipated to reach a volume of 5.320.000 vehicles by 2020 [41].
+This forecast is supported by the sum of all EU country targets for 2020 as described by the IEA [25].
 If the country commitments of all EU countries are summarized, a European EV car stock of approximately 5.800.000 vehicles is anticipated.
 Therefore, for the further tasks, for 2020, Scenario 2 from Table 3 will be used.